FThompson/ElTagCalculatorTutorial/README.md

 You can view the working calculator online [here](https://codepen.io/finnthompson/pen/wZmKYb).

 ElTag offers some functions not mentioned in this guide:
+* The `condition` element attribute, called before rendering an element.
+The element will be rendered if the `condition` resolves to `true`.
- * The `oninit` element attribute, called on element initialization.
+* The `oninit` element attribute, called when initializing an element.
- * The `onrender` element attribute, called on element render.
+* The `onrender` element attribute, called when rendering an element.
 * The `every` element attribute, used to call a function at regular intervals.

 View the ElTag project repository and other examples [here](https://github.com/TSedlar/eltag).